mumme74/atto-py/README.md

 It first parses all function signatures, then passes each and every function body.
 This is called *late binding* and is needed as a call to a function at the bottom of a script can't be accessed before we actually parsed its signature.
 Therefore we apply late binding to our parser.

-*Sidenote:* In C and C++ we don't have late binding, we must therefore declare a function signature before we can use it.
+*Sidenote:* In C and C++ we don't have late binding, we must therefore declare function signatures before we can use them.

 If the Parser finds an error, such as function signatures does not match expected, it will generate an AttoSyntaxError.